Support for young carers

 Support for young carers at school

 Schools have an important role in identifying young carers and making sure they have the same learning opportunities as other pupils.
 Aberdeenshire schools have a guidelines document for supporting young carers in their school.
 This is part of the Aberdeenshire Young Carers Toolkit: “Help!
 I’m a young carer but who cares for me?”

 This resource guides your school through the steps needed to support you as a young carer - from developing an understanding of your caring role, to implementing your own personal action plan of support, to building a healthy school environment where you can flourish.

 If you think you are a young carer, you can talk to a class teacher you trust or to your guidance teacher or school nurse.
 Staff in school are there to help support you in your caring role and to help make sure you can fulfill your potential.
 They can also help to identify other sources of support which may benefit you like the Aberdeenshire Young Carers Support Service if appropriate.

 The Scottish Government is determined to make sure carers are supported to manage their caring responsibilities with confidence and in good health, and to have a life of their own outside of caring.

 Getting it Right for young carers

-Getting it Right for Young Carers will result in better outcomes for young carers and is first national young carers’ strategy in Europe.
+Getting it Right for Young Carers means better outcomes for young carer.
+It is the first national young carers’ strategy in Europe.
 It recognises that many children and young people can benefit from providing care.
-But the focus is to make sure young carers are relieved of inappropriate caring roles and are supported to be children and young people first.
+But focuses on making sure young carers are relieved of inappropriate caring roles and are supported to be children and young people first.

-The Scottish Government are also currently processing a Carers Bill which was introduced to the Scottish Parliament on 9 March 2015.
-The Bill will make sure better and more consistent support for carers and young carers so that they can continue to care, if they so wish, in better health and to have a life alongside caring.
+The Carers (Scotland) Act 2016 makes sure better and more consistent support for carers and young carers so they can continue to care, if they so wish, in better health and to have a life alongside caring.

 Multi-agency strategy group